18 best Orlando hotels with pools, water slides, and water parks

 At the Hard Rock Hotel at Universal Orlando, the music plays on via an underwater sound system (Photo: Universal Orlando Resort)

 Channel your inner rock star at the music-themed Hard Rock Hotel at Universal Orlando Resort, where the 12,000-square-foot pool is surrounded by palm trees and the beat goes on thanks to an underwater sound system.
 A 260-foot-long water slide provides thrills, while two hot tubs offer soothing spots for relaxing.
+Children have their own separate splash area.

-13. Lake Buena Vista Resort Village and Spa
+17. Lake Buena Vista Resort Village and Spa

 Swimming meets swashbuckling at Lake Buena Vista Resort Village and Spa, where the popular Pirate’s Plunge themed pool is a family favorite.
-The seahorse-shaped zero-entry Orlando hotel pool offers shallow waters and themed water features for little ones and a “shipwrecked” pirate ship for bigger kids, complete with a water slide and shooting water cannons.
-When it’s time to take a breather, there are lounge chairs, hammocks, hot tubs, and a poolside bar serving food and drinks.
+The seahorse-shaped, zero-entry Orlando hotel pool offers shallow waters and themed water features for little ones, plus a “shipwrecked” pirate ship for bigger kids.
+For a quieter (and pirate-free) outdoor pool experience, head to the resort’s relaxation pool.

-14. Universal’s Loews Portofino Bay Hotel
+17. Universal’s Loews Portofino Bay Hotel

 Loews Portofino Bay Hotel - Villa Pool